 - Create content and buzz to support DASA’s vision of an open and community-driven approach to building high-performance teams through DevOps and Agile initiatives.

-- Participate in and contribute to local community events and gatherings and represent DASA on these occasions.
+- Participate in and contribute to local community events and gatherings, and represent DASA on these occasions.

 - Answer community questions on social networks or via direct messaging.

-Will DASA appoint multiple Influencers per country?
+Can DASA appoint multiple Influencers per country?

-Does DASA pay Influencers?
+Does DASA pay its Influencers?

-Can anyone become an Influencer?
+Can anyone become a DASA Influencer?